-At this time, the CDSO submits this motion to reconsider, expand, and provide further basis for the motion for reassignment.
-This motion to reconsider is appropriate due to significant new facts that have come to light immediately after the original motion was submitted, and to further refine the rationale for granting the motion to reassign the proceeding to an independent adjudicator outside the CPUC.
+On July 14, 2015, we submitted a motion to reconsider, expand, and provide further basis for the motion for reassignment.
+That motion provided significant new facts that had come to light immediately after the original motion was submitted, and it further refined the rationale for granting the motion to reassign the proceeding to an independent adjudicator outside the CPUC.